LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 The Sirtuin Strategy: What You Can Do

-Caloric restriction and time-restricted eating — both shown to activate SIRT1 by increasing NAD+ availability (lower caloric intake reduces PARP consumption of NAD+).
+Caloric restriction and time-restricted eating: both have been shown to activate SIRT1 by increasing NAD+ availability.

-High-intensity interval training (HIIT) — exercise acutely elevates NAD+ in muscle tissue by activating the NAD+ salvage pathway through increased NAMPT enzyme expression.
+High-intensity interval training (HIIT): exercise can acutely elevate NAD+ in muscle tissue by activating the NAD+ salvage pathway through increased NAMPT enzyme expression.

-Reducing alcohol and processed foods — both deplete NAD+ through metabolic demand and liver stress.
+Reducing alcohol and processed foods: both can deplete NAD+ through metabolic demand and liver stress.

-Targeted supplementation or injectable therapy — for those who want a more direct approach, especially when diet and exercise alone aren't moving the needle.
+Targeted supplementation or injectable therapy: for those who want a more direct approach, especially when diet and exercise alone are not moving the needle.

 The most compelling longevity interventions in the next decade will likely not be single-molecule silver bullets.
-They'll be multi-pronged protocols — lifestyle, nutrition, and targeted biology — where NAD+ replenishment is one intelligent component of a larger strategy.
+They will be multi-pronged protocols involving lifestyle, nutrition, and targeted biology, where NAD+ replenishment is one component of a larger strategy.

 The Bottom Line

 Sirtuins are among the most studied longevity pathways in biology.
 Their dependency on NAD+ is not disputed.
-What's still being clarified is the optimal dosing, delivery, and patient selection for NAD+-restoring interventions in humans — and the evidence base, while still young, is growing steadily in the right direction.
+What is still being clarified is the optimal dosing, delivery, and patient selection for NAD+-restoring interventions in humans.
+The evidence base is still young, but it is growing.

-What's clear is this: if sirtuin activity is a switch for cellular health, NAD+ is the electricity.
-And for many people in midlife, the supply is running low.
+What is clear is this: if sirtuin activity is a switch for cellular health, NAD+ is the electricity.
+And for many people in midlife, the supply appears to be running low.

 Ready to explore whether NAD+ therapy could support your own longevity goals?
-Start with a free physician assessment at RenuviaRX — board-certified physicians, HIPAA-compliant, and personalised for you.
+Start with a free physician assessment at RenuviaRX.
+Board-certified physicians review each case through a HIPAA-compliant process.

 References